1 Set the pump speed and displacement or output flow.

 It's vital that hydraulic pressure, return and suction pipes are sized correctly.

-Every system is slightly different and the lower the pressure difference the less engery you waste however the range of acceptable figures used are based on generaly accepted industrial standards.
+Every system is slightly different and the lower the pressure difference the less energy you waste, however, the range of acceptable figures used are based on generally accepted industrial standards.

 1 Set the pump flow rate

 2 Set the suction, pressure and return pipes inside diameter.

 3 The pipe fluid velocities are shown in blue if they are acceptable and red if they are too fast.

 4. The vertical guages flash if the flow is borderline or too fast.

 Check whether your power unit reservoir will maintain a stable temperature or overheat.